mdmdmdmdmdmd/2problems/README.md

 # Coding Problems Repository

 ## Description
 This repository contains the solution to the 2 coding problems assigned by JPMC.
-It includes the source code, assumption descriptions, unit test cases and results, and explanations.
+It includes the source code, unit test cases/results, and explanations.

 ## How to Install and Run the Code